 The Representative has advised us that the underwriters propose to offer the Units directly to the public at the public offering price set forth on the cover of this prospectus.
-In addition, the underwriters may offer some of the Units to other securities dealers at such price less a concession of up to \$ per Unit.
+In addition, the underwriters may offer some of the Units to other securities dealers at such price less a concession of up to \$0.35 per Unit.
 After the offering to the public, the offering price and other selling terms may be changed by the Representative without changing our proceeds from the underwriters' purchase of the Units.
 The underwriters have advised us that they do not expect to confirm sales of Units offered by this prospectus to accounts over which they exercise discretionary authority.

-The following table summarizes the public offering price, underwriting discounts and proceeds before expenses to us (assuming either no exercise or the full exercise of the underwriters' over-allotment option to purchase additional Units).
+The following table summarizes the public offering price, underwriting discounts and proceeds before expenses to us (assuming either no exercise or the full exercise of the underwriters' over-allotment option to purchase additional shares of common stock and/or Warrants to purchase shares of common stock).
 The underwriting discounts are equal to the public offering price per Unit less the amount per Unit the underwriters pay us for the Units.

-Per Unit(1) Total Without Over-Allotment Total With Over-Allotment(2) Public offering price \$ \$ \$ Underwriting discount (7.0%) (1) \$ \$ \$ Proceeds, before expenses, to us (2)(3) \$ \$ \$
+P er Unit(1) Total Without Over-Allotment Total With Over-Allotment(2) Public offering price \$ 10.00 \$ 23,000,000 \$ 26,450,000 Underwriting discount (7.0%) (1) \$ 0.70 \$ 1,610,000 \$ 1,851,500 Proceeds, before expenses, to us (2)(3) \$ 9.30 \$ 21,390,000 \$ 24,598,500

 (1) In addition to the underwriting discount, we have agreed to reimburse the Representative to cover certain accountable expenses of the Representative in connection with this offering in an amount up to \$100,000.
 We have also agreed to issue to the representative of the underwriters the Representative Warrants as described below under "Representative Warrants."
-With respect to certain investors introduced to the underwriters by us, the underwriting discount shall be 3.5% instead of 7.0%.
+With respect to certain investors introduced to the underwriters by us who are purchasing 225,600 Units in this offering, the underwriting discount shall be 3.5% instead of 7.0%.
+The above table assumes the full 7.0% underwriting discount with respect to all offering proceeds.

-(2) We estimate that the total expenses of the offering payable by us, excluding the total underwriting discounts, will be approximately \$
+(2) We estimate that the total expenses of the offering payable by us, excluding the total underwriting discounts, will be approximately \$600,000.